 What's even more impressive is how over 70 percent of Bauer's kills involve a gun, and typically a handgun at that.
 American soldiers, trained to use highly accurate automatic rifles, tend to fire 250,000 rounds for every dead insurgent.
 But Jack runs around with a pistol popping off heads with little remorse and even less wasted ammo.
 Am I saying that the next 24 series should involve an attempt to clone Jack Bauer for the creation of an army of bullet-saving investments?
 Maybe.
 Am I saying that Fox should check out the piece of fanfiction sitting on my desk right now?
 I'll leave that one up to you.

-And to think he killed all those men without taking a shit even once.
+And to think he killed all those men without taking a dump even once.
 Hopefully, some super fan will measure exactly how many pounds Bauer's shame-riddled end-of-day dumps must weigh.
 For science, of course.

 Charlie Brown Sucks At Baseball -- No, Seriously, He's REALLY Bad

-While obviously not blessed with the most athletic of figures (how big is that goddamn head?), Charlie Brown makes up for his shortcomings with a positive attitude.
-Sadly, optimism doesn't mean shit if you have the motor skills of a drunken toddler.
+While obviously not blessed with the most athletic of figures (how big is that head?), Charlie Brown makes up for his shortcomings with a positive attitude.
+Sadly, optimism doesn't mean anything if you have the motor skills of a drunken toddler.
 For example, as far as anybody can tell, he's never managed to successfully kick a football.

 And it's not just football that Charlie Brown sucks at; he's also a godawful baseball player.
 In the original Peanuts comics from the 1950s and '60s, Charlie's team loses more baseball games than, like, a really bad baseball team, probably.
 Baseball still happens, right?
 Charlie's team squeaks out a few wins, though, so how bad could he be?
 After all, who's really keeping track?